geekxByte/CodeBox/README.md

 ## Description

-<p>CodeBox is an online community edition software that is widely used to test and display user-created code snippets in HTML, CSS, and JavaScript.</p>
+<p>CodeBox is an online community edition software that can be used to test and display user-created code snippets in HTML, CSS, and JavaScript.</p>

 ## Screenshot